sherwoodrider/QuickLearn/README.md

 # QuickLearn
-this i a project of deep learning
+this is a project of deep learning